SimVascular/simvascular.github.io/documentation/svfsiplus/sv-fsi-tool/physics_panel/readme.md

 <!-- --------------------------------------------------- -->

 <h2 id="sv_fsi_tool_physics"> Physics Panel </h2>
-The Physics panel is used to set the equation(s), its physical propertiies, boundary conditions and linear solver solution strategy needed to numerically solve it in a simulation.
+The Physics panel is used to set the equation(s), its physical properties, boundary conditions and linear solver solution strategy needed to numerically solve it in a simulation.